2017: The year of the Playstation Vita

 I had so many hopes and dreams for the Playstation Vita.
 The successor to the PSP with console quality graphics, Playstation Network integration and a gorgeous OLED display.
 How could it possibly fail?

-The word ‘failure’ however, when applied to the PS Vita is a strange one.
+The word ‘failure’ however, when applied to the Playstation Vita is a strange one.
 It struggled to compete with the Nintendo 3DS.
 Battled against the gargantuan rise of mobile gaming.
 However, if you ignore the low sales figures and ailing support from Sony.
 You’ll see that the Vita is anything but a failure.

 Unless however you’ve had one from launch.
 Confused?
 Read on…